DavidGCX/CS246-A5/Directory/design copy.md

 Answer:
 The decorator design pattern would be ideal since we want to change the behavior or states of minions at runtime.
-We will have Minion as the Component and different enchantments as ConcreteDecorators.

 Question: Suppose we found a solution to the space limitations of the current user interface and wanted to allow minions to have any number and combination of